osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 ## Connection

-The MQTT adapter uses the IMqttClient interface to communicate with the MQTT server.
-Both the adapter and the MQTT server support Transport Layer Security (TLS), which means that in case an insecure connection is used, the adapter prints a warning.
+The adapter uses either the Transmission Control Protocol (TCP) or WebSocket protocol (WS) to speak to an MQTT server.
+For more information on how to configure which protocol should be used, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).

 ## Data collection